 cellranger vdj assigned the same TCR chain to different clonotypes?

-Answer: In the current Cell Ranger implementation, two cells are merged into a clonotype if the nucleotide sequences of the CDR3 of all productive chains in the cells are an exact match.
+In Cell Ranger implementations prior to v5, two cells were merged into a clonotype if the nucleotide sequences of the CDR3 of all productive chains in the cells are an exact match.

 For example, if cell1 has productive TRB and TRA chains while cell2 has a productive TRB chain and no TRA chain, they will be assigned to separate clonotypes even if the CDR3 nucleotide sequences of the TRB chains match between cell1 and cell2.
 In this example while TRBs match, there is no match for the TRA chain between cell1 in cell2, so not all productive chains match between the cells.